anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-07.md

 ### 3.5.
 Persisting the results to a BigQuery dataset

 This feature is on the roadmap.
+Follow the author's [Dataplex Quickstart labs](https://github.com/GoogleCloudPlatform/dataplex-labs/tree/main/dataplex-quickstart-labs) for tutorials on the latest product updates.

 <br><br>